 As per the manufacturer’s recommendations.
 The yeast manufacturer has determined the optimal procedure for rehydrating and reactivating a particular type of dried yeast.

 Generally, an inoculum of 0.25 g yeast/L (25 g/hL) juice to achieve a minimum 5×106 viable cells/mL.
 This is based on the ADWY containing 2×1010 cells/g.
 High solids musts are typically inoculated with 0.20 g yeast/kg (approx. 20 g/hL) due to the smaller liquid volume of musts.

 For highly clarified juices, high °Brix/°Baume juices/musts or musts with inhibitory residual SO2, (>10-15 mg/L free SO2 / >30-50 total SO2) a higher inoculum may be used at up to twice the normal rate.
-Oxidative techniques, including addition of hydrogen peroxide, can be used to lower excessive residual SO2 (see Removal from and addition of sulfur dioxide to must, juice and wine and How to determine a hydrogen peroxide addition calculator)
+Oxidative techniques, including addition of hydrogen peroxide, can be used to lower excessive residual SO2 (see Removal from and addition of sulfur dioxide to must, juice and wine, Sacrificial yeast cultures for SO2 reduction and How to determine a hydrogen peroxide addition calculator)